Hi there!

 And Photo Point is one of the most popular ways to see the glacier!

-I did the Photo Point Trail in May 2023 on a day I arrived to Juneau on a Princess cruise ship.
+I’ve done the Photo Point Trail twice, when I arrived in Juneau on a Princess cruise ship and a Cunard cruise ship.

 See below for details on how to make the Photo Point Trail a part of your day in Juneau cruise port, including how the glacier looks from Photo Point, and how to get there!